Cancer Prevalence Statistics

-The SEER Cancer Statistics Review, 1975-2015 includes tables and figures showing Complete and Limited Duration Cancer Prevalence Estimates (PDF) which include US cancer prevalence estimates as of January 1, 2014, estimated from SEER data.
+The SEER Cancer Statistics Review, 1975-2016 includes tables and figures showing Complete and Limited Duration Cancer Prevalence Estimates (PDF) which include US cancer prevalence estimated from SEER data.
 Prevalence estimates are presented by cancer site, race, sex, and years since diagnosis.

 Interactive Tools for Accessing Precalculated Prevalence Statistics